edgarpf/aws-csaa-tips/README.md

 - Add a random prefix name to optimize uploads.

 - You can use Cloud Front to optmize your static site.

+- Amazon S3 Transfer Acceleration enables fast, easy, and secure transfers of files over long distances between your client and your Amazon S3 bucket.

 - You can enable bucket version.